 7. Promote your business

-Word-of-mouth is a marketing strategy by which firms get attraction through satisfied customers.
-If you have no clients, marketing will be pointless and would require extra marketing costs.
+Word-of-mouth is a marketing strategy by which new businesses get attraction through satisfied customers.
+If you have no potential clients, marketing will be pointless and will require extra marketing costs.
 There are some advertising methods as below:

 - Start by offering services to friends, family, and neighbors.
-If they are pleased with your work, ask them to recommend you to their network.
+If they are pleased with your work, ask them to recommend you to their network, leveraging social media platforms to expand your reach.
 Adjust your services later based on valuable input from your close network.

 - Get a web presence with a business website.
 Your website doesn’t have to be elaborate but just has information about your services, contact details, and social media accounts.
 Or make your website so intricate that it has a blog and an online store where you can sell pet odor removers and stain removers.